Contents

 By doing this, he would have built up an audience much faster, and collected tons of book reviews (assuming your book is actually good!)

 This will create a verified review and entirely approved by Amazon.
-Amazon will also let you gift copies of your book to readers (this works only in US account to US readers).
+Amazon will also let you gift copies of your book to readers (this works only in an US account to US readers).
+While these reviews aren’t verified, the small price is well worth the sacrifice to get the ball rolling early.

-Via Facebook
+Facebook

 One of Jenni’s favorite strategies for building reviews en-masse is via Facebook using 3 methods: personal groups, targeted ads, and niche-specific groups.

-For a personal group, Jenni targets an ad for people to like her publishing page, inviting people to like it.
-Anyone that likes her Facebook author page is then eligible to be invited to her Facebook group, where she can follow up with them to and post whatever content she’d like.
+Anyone who likes her Facebook author page is then eligible to be invited to her Facebook group, where she can follow up with them and post whatever content she’d like.

-Via LinkedIn
+LinkedIn

-Networking with other authors and book influencers will be key as a first-time indie author to building up the first reviews that you’d need.
-It’s labor-intensive but worth it.
+Networking with other authors and book influencers is key as a first-time indie author in building those early reviews.

-Linkedin has been another great platform for Jenni, where she uses Linkedin navigator to target the right people.
+Linkedin has been another great platform for Jenni, where she uses Linkedin Navigator to target the right people.

 Requesting via Email List